nraval1729/chrome-next-tab/README.md

 # chrome-next-tab

+How often have you opened a new tab in Chrome to look something up quickly, and cursed when Chrome opens it at the end of all open tabs?
+Happens to the best of us.

 chrome-next-tab is a Chrome extension that lets you open new Chrome tabs *next* to the currently open tab.
-(Assuming Chrome is your default browser)

 # Get started
 - `git clone https://github.com/nraval1729/chrome-next-tab.git`